 We are so happy to be working with Topsy Farms in Ontario, a producer of naturally-raised and chemical-free wool products.
 Although we haven’t received any monetary compensation from Topsy Farms for this post, we have received free product from them.
-However, our opinions truly are our own; we wouldn’t be collaborating with this company if we didn’t feel so strongly about the value they potentially provide to our readers.
+All opinions are our own: we wouldn’t be collaborating with this company if we didn’t feel so strongly about the value they potentially provide to our readers.

 Returning home from work at the end of a long day, I walk through the front door and am greeted by a large box.
 I’m suddenly very excited!
 I know that inside that box is the 100% pure wool yarn Jane and I ordered from Topsy Farms.
 It was a similar feeling, I’m sure, of what kids feel on Christmas morning, but better, I think.
 I already have a sense of appreciation knowing that inside the box is yarn from an environmentally conscious local Ontario family farm.
 I get that same surge of energy that all us crafty people feel when you’re inspired to create something new.